 Yokefellows Prison Ministry

-Seeks “to enable prisoners, yoked in personal relationship with community volunteers, to examine their lives, experience the forgiveness, healing and power of God’s love; and return to family and community with a covenant commitment to personal responsibility and contribution.”
-This is accomplished by volunteers from a variety of churches across the state as they conduct Yokefellow meetings for prisoners in roughly two-thirds of our state correctional facilities.
+This ministry seeks “to enable prisoners, yoked in personal relationship with community volunteers, to examine their lives, experience the forgiveness, healing and power of God’s love; and return to family and community with a covenant commitment to personal responsibility and contribution.”
+This is accomplished by volunteers from a variety of churches as they conduct Yokefellow meetings for prisoners in roughly two-thirds of our state correctional facilities.